-A Mumbai cycling enthusiast returns to tell the tale of riding a terrifying path responsible for 300 deaths every year
+A Mumbai cycling enthusiast returns to tell the tale of riding on the Yungas Road, known to many as The Death Road in La Paz, Bolivia, responsible for 300 deaths every year

 Mountain biking down the 64 km stretch of continuous downhill riding with only one short uphill section on the Yungas Road, known to many as The Death Road or Camino El Muerte in La Paz, Bolivia, is one of the legends of the gringo trail in South America.

 The road was constructed in the 1930s during the Chaco War between Bolivia and Paraguay.
 This is one of the few routes that connects the Yungas region of northern Bolivia to its capital city.
 Yungas Road was built by thousands of Paraguayan prisoners of war with their bare hands.
 Sadly and strangely, each one of them died, either from natural causes or by accident.
 Those who didn't die were often pushed off for disobeying instructions.
 It is believed that the road is still cursed.

 Choosing a quality operator has a major impact on your experience.
 There are over a dozen of operators running the tour.
 Some offer it at cheaper rates, but your life is worth all the money in the world.
 The last thing you want is an inexperienced person guiding you along the world's most dangerous road or your brakes failing mid-corner.

 I browsed inquisitively for an agency that not only has a good safety record but is also affordable and reliable.
 After thorough research, I decided to overcome my fear with Barracuda Biking.